-- Ask to have your data 'erased by us. - Request that we restrict the processing of your personal data.

-- Request that we provide any date you submitted to use electronically be returned to your or passed to a third party as a data file. - Object to certain processing of your personal data by us
+- Ask to have your data erased by us. - Request that we restrict the processing of your personal data. - Request that we provide any data you submitted to us electronically be returned to you or passed to a third party as a data file. - Object to certain processing of your personal data by us